 You don’t legally need an attorney to review your operating agreement, but you should if you have the resources.

 “Creating an operating agreement is a key component of a successful LLC,” states Brooke.
 “It establishes internal rules and structure for your business, thus help address any operational issues that may arise.
-It also keeps you in control of how your business functions, rather than defaulting to standard state LLC operating laws.
+It also keeps you in control of how your business functions, rather than defaulting to standard state LLC operating laws, additionally, when considering the best options for your LLC, the type of business entity you choose is important, as well as deciding on the best state for LLC formation based on your goals.
+You can also alter the terms of your agreement in the future (if necessary) by using an LLC operating agreement amendment.

 You can also alter the terms of your agreement in the future (if necessary) by using an LLC operating agreement amendment.